Sri Lankan Paraiyar: Early history

-The Sri Lankan Paraiyars share common origin with the Paraiyars of Tamil Nadu.
+The Sri Lankan Paraiyars may share common origin with the Paraiyars of Tamil Nadu.
 There are few references to them in early literatures.
 However, the earliest mention of the Paraiyars is in the Sangam literature, Purananuru, of the 1st century BCE, mentioning them along with other minstrel communities such as the Panar (bards) and Tudiyar (tudi drummers).
 These groups were connected to warfare and exhortation.
 The parai drum was played for summoning soldiers for war and for announcements of news.
 It was believed that the playing of the parai drum could cause the enemies defeat.
 The Valluvars (subsect among Paraiyars), were royal heralds and court priests during the Sangam period.
 The Jain work, Perunkatai ("the Great story") of latter half of 7th century, mentions the Valluvars as royal heralds who made royal proclamations such as announcing significant news and events to the public.
 The proclamation was made by them while riding on an elephant and beating the parai drum.
 It is thought the ancient Tamil poet Thiruvalluvar, author of Thirukkuṛaḷ, hailed from this community.